c3s-data-rescue-service/CS3-DR-Unit_Conversions/README.md

 # CS3-DR
-A central shared resource of reusable python code, containing subroutines and functions for historical units conversions and similar requirements encountered during translation of data into the common IMMA formats.

 This library, {lmrlib}, was mostly developed by 2000, as the ICOADS project increasingly recognized the need for a central shared resource of reusable code, containing well documented and thoroughly validated subroutines and functions for historical units conversions and similar requirements encountered during translation of data into the common ICOADS formats.